Chennai-Sharks/EMedico/README.md

 **Code-Named Emedico**\
 Development in progress.

-Maxillo is a medical dashboard application specially crafted for oral surgeon's use.
-All the aspect of this project (mobile app, website/web app, server, desktop app) is built using the **JavaScript/TypeScript**.
+Maxillo is a medical dashboard application specially crafted for oral surgeons.
+All the aspect of this project (mobile app, website/web app, server, desktop app) is built using **JavaScript/TypeScript**.
 This project is a sole example of how powerful and useful javascript is.

 ### Dashboard Deploy Status